SunZZ528/lepton-JSON-library/README.md

 # lepton-JSON-library

-An easy Json library, follow by the tutorial: https://zhuanlan.zhihu.com/json-tutorial
+An easy json library, followed by the tutorial: https://zhuanlan.zhihu.com/json-tutorial